ArielOrtizBobea/arielortizbobea.github.io/pages/advising.md

 These programs have different admissions criteria.
 Please consult the respective websites for more details.

 The first 3 programs (AEM,PAM, ECON) are fully funded and admissions decisions are made by a committee.
 I do not make admissions decisions directly.
-You are free to reach out to discuss fit prior to your applications.
-In general the match with your adviser occurs in the second year.

 Prospective students for the NRE program typically secure some external funding (e.g. Fulbright scholarship) before inquiring about fit and advising.

 **Postdocs:**